 Now that everything is assembled and mounted we can use our laptop computer to make adjustments to the code as necessary.
 You can see that power was obtained from a 7.5V wall adapter plugged into an outlet in the garage.
 You can load the Garage Parking Assistant V1.0 code into the control board to get started.
 Now pulling into the garage is as easy as pulling up to a traffic light!
-This project was published in the January 2010 issue of Nuts and Volts Magazine.

 No Laptop?
 No Problem!